 - Andrew Willner, sail freight advocate and founder of the Center for Post Carbon Logistics

 - Rich Winter, CEO of Delaware River Solar and grass-fed beef farmer

 Moderated by Lissa Harris, staff writer at The River, and Jen Metzger, former New York State senator and policy advisor for New Yorkers for Clean Power

 A Forum on Affordable Housing Solutions in the Hudson Valley

 What are the most interesting ideas people have right now about housing?
-This conversation will cover that topic, including: legislative and policy fixes, solutions from the nonprofit sector, progressive economic development initiatives, and more.
-Our panelists will present what they’re working on, and there will be room for a lengthy audience Q&A at the end.
+This conversation covers that topic, including: legislative and policy fixes, nonprofit solutions, progressive economic development initiatives, and more.
+Panelists present what they’re working on.

 - Christa Hines, executive director, Hudson River Housing